timbec/dispute-library-finance-forum/wp-content/plugins/wp-persistent-login/readme.txt

 Yes.
 The free forever version is and always will be free.
 All of your users will be kept logged-in when they revisit your website.

 A premium version of the plugin is available if you want to:
+* Manage which user roles have persistent login
-* Control which User Roles are kept logged in
+* Set how long users are kept logged in for (up to 1 year)
-* Hide Remember Me boxes from users
-* Change the maximum time users are kept logged in for
+* Allows you to hide the 'Remember Me' checkbox, so that users are always remembered.
-* Allow users to manage their own sessions from the front-end (supports WordPress 5 block editor)
+* Session management for users: Users can see all logins.
+Block Editor and Shortcode support
-* Allow admins to manage all users sessions from the WP Admin area
+* Session management for admins: End any users session from the admin area quickly and easily
+* Free localhost licence
+* All future features and updates (with a valid licence)
-* Priority support
+* Priority Support direct from within WP admin

 == Screenshots ==